-- (1) "Number of reported cases" refers to the number of cases occurrence of which became known to the police. - (2) "Crime rate" refers to the number of reported cases per 100,000 population. - (3) The number of "cleared cases" or "cases cleared" refers to the number of cases cleared by the police or other investigative authorities.
+- (1) The number of "reported cases" refers to the number of cases occurrence of which became known to the police. - (2) "Crime rate" refers to the number of reported cases per 100,000 population. - (3) The number of "cleared cases" or "cases cleared" refers to the number of cases cleared by the police or other investigative authorities.
 The number is not limited to cases referred to public prosecutors but includes cases disposed by the police as trivial offenses and other dispositions. - (4) "Clearance rate" refers to the percentage of cleared cases among the number of reported cases.
-Since "cleared cases" include cases reported in the previous year, the "clearance rate" may exceed 100%. - (5) The number of "cleared persons" or "persons cleared" refers to the number of persons cleared by the police or other investigative authorities.

-2 Prosecution and courts

-- (1) "Persons received by public prosecutors" refers to the number of suspects in cases directly detected or received by public prosecutors or referred from judicial police officers (including special judicial police officers of investigative agencies and internal inspectors of the National Tax Agency). - (2) "Prosecution rate" refers to the percentage of persons prosecuted among the sum of the number of persons prosecuted and not prosecuted. - (3) "Court of first instance" refers to ordinary trial procedures at district courts and summary courts and exclude summary proceedings.

-(4) "Conclusive disposition" refers to:

-- (i) when the data is from the Annual Report of Prosecution, disposition of a case by a prosecutor, excluding transfer of a case between Public Prosecutors Offices or disposition to suspend an investigation; and - (ii) where the data is from the Annual Report of Judicial Statistics or the General Secretariat of the Supreme Court, disposition of a case by a court, excluding transfer of a case to other courts (in Chapter 2 of Part 3, cases consolidated are not individually counted as disposed cases).
+Since the "cleared cases" include reported cases in the previous year, the "clearance rate" may exceed 100%. - (5) The number of "cleared persons" or "persons cleared" refers to the number of persons cleared by the police or other investigative authorities.
+The same applies to juveniles, foreign nationals, etc. - 2 Prosecution and courts - (1) The number of "persons received by public prosecutors" refers to the number of suspects in cases directly detected or received by public prosecutors or referred from judicial police officers (including special judicial police officers of investigative agencies and internal inspectors of the National Tax Agency). - (2) "Prosecution rate" refers to the percentage of persons prosecuted among the sum of the number of persons prosecuted and not prosecuted. - (3) "Court of first instance" refers to ordinary trial procedures at district courts and summary courts and excludes summary proceedings. - (4) "Conclusive disposition" refers to: - (i) when the data is from the Annual Report of Prosecution, disposition of a case by a prosecutor, excluding transfer of a case between Public Prosecutors Offices or disposition to suspend an investigation; and - (ii) where the data is from the Annual Report of Judicial Statistics or the General Secretariat of the Supreme Court, disposition of a case by a court, excluding transfer of a case between other courts (in Chapter 2 of Part 3, cases consolidated are not individually counted as disposed cases).